obed300/blog/README.md

 ### Usage

 - Run npm start for development.
-- Run npm run build for production
+- Run npm run build for productions

 ## 👥 Author <a name="authors"></a>